Where are you going this summer?

 Don’t Go It Alone

 This initial research should prepare you for more focused conversations with your denomination’s missions board or with a representative of other, reputable missions organizations that work regularly with groups of volunteers from North America.
-It’s just good common sense to ask for references and to check with other groups who have linked arms with any potential partner.
+But remember that It’s just good common sense to ask for references and to check with other groups who have linked arms with any potential partner.

 Maintain Interest and Support at Home